BrunoTanabe/generic-microservice-users/HELP.md

 The following was discovered as part of building this project:

-* The original package name 'io.github.brunotanabe.generic-microservice-users' is invalid and this project uses ' io.github.brunotanabe.generic_microservice_users' instead.
+* The original package name 'io.github.brunotanabe.generic-microservice-accounts' is invalid and this project uses ' io.github.brunotanabe.generic_microservice_accounts' instead.

 # Getting Started